chopra-pallavi/Hello-World/README.md

 # Hello-World
-This is the learning project
+This is the learning project.
+fileis now being edited to make the changes